pkuzzy/pkuzzy.github.io/index.md

 - **GA-SAM: Gradient-Strength based Adaptive Sharpness-Aware Minimization for Improved Generalization**
   **Zhiyuan Zhang**, Ruixuan Luo, Qi Su and Xu Sun
   Comment: The theoretical analysis of why and how the parameter robustness relates to the generalization ability via the distributional shift between training and test sets as a bridge.
-Also related to our previous papers: [[pdf1](https://www.aclweb.org/anthology/2021.naacl-main.430.pdf), [pdf2](https://arxiv.org/pdf/2109.02889.pdf)].
+Also related to our previous papers: Parameter Corruption [[pdf](https://arxiv.org/pdf/2006.05620.pdf)] and Adversarial Parameter Defense [[pdf]](https://arxiv.org/pdf/2109.02889.pdf).
   In **EMNLP** 2022 [To appear]

 - **Backdoor-Resistant Federated Learning For Natural Language Processing**